basharulalammazu/Math/Matrix/README.md

 # Matrix Operations Program

 Welcome to the Matrix Operations Program!
-This program provides a comprehensive set of operations for working with matrices, including single matrix operations and multiple matrix operations.
+This program provides a comprehensive set of operations for working with matrices, including elementary and advanced matrix operations.

-## Single Matrix Operations
+## Elementary Matrix Operations

 ### Identity Matrix
 - **Function:** `generateIdentityMatrix(size)`